kfirba/Mavigator/readme.md

 Mavigator
 =============

-A lightweight dead simple script to mark your navigators.
+A dead simple script to mark your navigators.

 Install
 --------